by Lisa McGrimmon

 Plus, you don't have to worry about forgetting everything you plan to ask, which eliminates one source of interview stress.

 2. If you bring a list of several questions, you won't have to worry that they will all be answered in the interview.

-Writing a list of five or more job interview questions to ask the employer ensures that you'll have at least one or two questions left that the employer did not answer during the interview.
+Writing a list of five or more job interview questions to ask the employer ensures that you'll have at least one or two questions left that the employer didn't answer during the interview.

-Keep in mind, although you will prepare five or more questions to ask, you only prepare that many to cover yourself in case the employer answers a lot of your questions during the interview.
+Keep in mind, although you'll prepare five or more questions to ask, you only prepare that many to cover yourself in case the employer answers a lot of your questions during the interview.
 You will probably not actually ask that many questions.

 The employer will only expect you to ask a couple of questions and will probably only leave enough time for you to ask one or two questions, not five or more.

 3. Coming prepared with a list of questions you want to ask demonstrates to the employer that you are organized and well prepared.